xenonsb/Haxball-Room-Extension/README.md

 **Firefox Addons**: [https://addons.mozilla.org/en-US/firefox/addon/haxball-all-in-one-tool/](https://addons.mozilla.org/en-US/firefox/addon/haxball-all-in-one-tool/)

+**New in version 0.1.4**: local mute function!
+Now you can mute a player's messages from the chatbox by right clicking on the player in the room view :)

 | ![](/screenshots/ss1.png) |
 | :--: |
 | What you should see on the login screen - if not, press CTRL + F5 |